-We decided to write todays article being inspired by an incident that occurred with the bestselling author of Likeable Social Media and Likeable Busines Dave Kerpen in Vegas.
-He describes it in his book as follows:
+We decided to write today’s article being inspired by an incident that occurred with the bestselling author of Likeable Social Media and Likeable Business Dave Kerpen in Vegas.
+He describes it in his books as follows:

 Wonderful, isn’t it?

 All his next trips to Vegas Dave spent in the hotel, which responded to him.
 And when his friends asked where to stay in Vegas, he always recommended his favorite hotel.

 That’s how one tweet helped the hotel to earn thousands of dollars.
 That’s how we should benefit from the work in social networks.
 Now the details.

 The secret of a smart Vegas hotel is that they listened.
 They watched and searched for everyone who was writing something about Vegas and local hotels.
 And when they found potential customers, they did not advertise, they gave them what they needed – sympathy and attention.